USS Arleigh Burke: 2019

+2021

 In March 2021, during the COVID-19 pandemic, Arleigh Burke transited the Atlantic Ocean and conducted a home port shift to Rota, Spain, joining the Forward Deployed Naval Forces in Europe as part of Destroyer Squadron 60.
 Prior to the port shift, she received extensive upgrades, including Aegis Baseline 9 for BMD capability, as well as replacing her aft Phalanx CIWS with a SeaRAM CIWS.
 The ship crossed the Arctic Circle in May 2021.

 The crew began their first forward-deployed patrol in August 2021, returning in December 2021.
 During 2021, Arleigh Burke sailed more than 44,000 miles, circumnavigated Europe, and executed operations in the Baltic Sea, Black Sea, Mediterranean Sea, Barents Sea, Atlantic Ocean, and Arctic Ocean.
 Port calls included Tallinn, Estonia; Helsinki, Finland; Gdynia, Poland; Varna, Bulgaria; Constanta, Romania; and Golcuk, Turkey.

+2022

-In March 2022, USS Arleigh Burke was selected as the 2021 Battle E Winner for Destroyer Squadron 60.
+In March 2022, Arleigh Burke was selected as the 2021 Battle E Winner for Destroyer Squadron 60.
 The Battle "E" recognizes the top ship in each squadron and is awarded for demonstrating sustained superior performance, operational effectiveness, and continuous readiness.

 In April 2022, Arleigh Burke completed the largest maintenance availability ever conducted in Rota, Spain, and then commenced her second forward-deployed patrol in May 2022.

 On 9 July 2022, Arleigh Burke arrived in Riga for a scheduled port visit.

+2024

+On 13–14 April 2024, Arleigh Burke and USS Carney shot down at least six Iranian ballistic missiles during the 2024 Iranian strikes in Israel.